Alatantre/Hans-esolang/README.md

 ---
 I/O stuff:
 I - Reads input from the user
-P - Prints the ASCII character corresponding to value to the console (ex: value = 72, P would print "H") N - Prints a line break
+P - Prints value as an ASCII character
+N - Prints a line break

 ---